bioinformatics-training/intro-machine-learning-2018/docs/03-logistic-regression.md

 ## [1] 0.8660466
 ```

 We can see from the plot that the model fit is very poor.
-However, if we look at the accuracy (printed at the bottom) the result appear to be good.
+However, if we look at the accuracy (printed at the bottom) the result appears to be good.
 This is due to the skewed number of samples from each class: there are far more non infected samples than there are infected, which means that if the model predicts uninfected for every instance, it will be correct more than it's incorrect.
 We can similary check the result on our test dataset:

 ```r